TABLE OF CONTENTS

 Physical Plant has published a directive in support of the Workplace Safety and Heath Act and the University of Manitoba's Health and Safety Policy.
 The statement signed and dated by the Director of Physical Plant is a commitment to provide a safe workplace.
 Included in the statement are the responsibilities of supervisors, workers (both duties and responsibilities are stated), suppliers and contractors.

-The University of Manitoba Health and Safety Policy, Physical Plant Directive and Safety and Health Rights, Duties and Responsibilities are included in this chapter.
+The University of Manitoba Health and Safety Policy, Physical Plant Policy and Safety and Health Rights, Duties and Responsibilities are included in this chapter.
 The Physical Plant directive is also posted at the entrances of Physical Plant building, and in places where employees gather.

 This chapter explains what hazard assessments are, and how they are controlled.